Leading health charities team up to fund research into hearing loss and dementia

 Emerging evidence has shown that mild hearing loss is associated with a doubled risk of a person developing dementia, with moderate hearing loss linked to three times the risk, and severe hearing loss five times the risk.
 Hearing loss can be misdiagnosed as dementia, or make the symptoms of dementia appear worse.

-Dr Ralph Holme, Executive Director of Research at Action on Hearing Loss explained:
+Dr Ralph Holme, Executive Director of Research at the Royal National Institute for Deaf People explained:

 “Little is understood about the exact nature of the link between dementia and hearing loss, and the processes underlying both conditions.
 It is important to investigate these processes in more detail, to determine how the conditions are linked and how they impact upon each other.
 More research is therefore needed to clarify whether proper diagnosis and management of hearing loss, including provision of hearing aids, may reduce the risk and impact of dementia and some of the other associated conditions, such as falls and depression.
 This will be important in developing interventions that can delay or prevent the progression of both dementia and hearing loss.”